phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>{% include important.html content='we need to set dtype=torch.float32 in order to be able to make matrix multiplication later on with  linear layer&#8217;s weight matrix.
 Two tensor have to have the same datatype and device so as to do operations.' %}
-And finally, load data into an object to make it easily accessible.
+And finally, <code>load</code> data into an object to make it easily accessible.
 This task normally is handled by Pytorch <code>DataLoader</code> object but since we are building everything from scratch, let's use the traditional <code>for loop</code> to access batches of data.</p>

 </div>
 </div>